 At this time, a number of Queenslanders started getting sick with respiratory problems.
 The dreaded black lung disease had re-emerged in Queensland (it probably never really went away).
-I supported a resolution in the Queensland Parliament for a royal commission into the coal industry.
-The resolution was moved by the LNP, motivated by political opportunism, but it was opposed by the ALP.
+I supported a resolution in the Queensland Parliament for a Royal Commission into the coal industry.
+The resolution was moved by the LNP, motivated by political opportunism, but it was opposed by the Qld ALP.

 I could not believe the ALP would vote against a royal commission into a dirty industry which killed workers.
 Jo-Ann Miller, the Member for Bundamba and a coal miner’s daughter, broke-down during the debate as she spoke of her father dying from black lung disease.
 She was crying as she voted with the ALP to oppose the proposed royal commission.

 As always, I looked at the wording of the resolution and decided for myself what was the right way to vote.
 Voting for the resolution was what my conscience dictated.